Trunkie-251/Reymaland-lore-cache/Lore/MAJOR RACES/ALLAYI_ Nomads and Pirates/Allayi.md

 * Allayi infantry exclusively use powered armour.

 * Allayi are adept at traversing the industrial cyber-nightmare that are their ships, giving them unmatched prowess in navigating the vast bellies of starships, to planetside urban combat zones within imperial hivecities.
 This ability is only matched by *ratlings*, another human subspecies typically seen in underhive zones.

+### Notes:

+* Allayi spacers in gameplay should be extremely *weak*.
+A good punch to the torso should shatter bones, falls and slips should always lead to fractures.
+This forces them to either fight almost always at *range*, or as power armour and mecha pilots.